 A public profile is a page on your website displaying information about an individual supporter.
-First, you'll need to configure your website to display public profiles.
+If you'd like to display public profiles, you'll need to configure your website to do so.

 Each profile includes publicly available information like social media accounts.
 A supporter can edit his profile using his account settings page on your website.
 And by adding a fundraising goal, the page transforms into a personal fundraising page.